cyrilletuzi/eslint-plugin-angular-modern/README.md

 2. **Enforce safe Angular usage**

-Some of the new features, especially the new dependency injection, are not compilation safe, and can produce runtime errors.
+Some of the new features, especially the new dependency injection, can produce runtime errors, not protected by compilation.
 Lint rules can lower the risk of these runtime errors.

 ## Requirements